Ludwiggle/JWlS/README.md

 JWLS is basically a slimmed down version of the [`bash_kernel`](https://github.com/takluyver/bash_kernel) where two pipes comunicate with the [WolframKernel](https://www.wolfram.com/cdf-player/) through the WolframScript interface.

-Designed to provide a GUI for a WolframKernel in absence of the Mathematica Front-End; very handy on cloud computing services.
+Designed to provide a graphical REPL for WolframScript in absence of the Mathematica Front-End; very handy on cloud computing services.

 The outputs are printed both on the Jupyter notebook and on the terminal where JWLS is started; though error messages, symbols `Information` and progress indicators are printed only on terminal.